rey1138/-Mini-RAG-AI-Explorer/README.md

 ### Limitations & Trade-offs

 -   **Client-Side Architecture**: The entire RAG pipeline runs in the browser.
-This is simple for a demo but is not scalable for large documents, introduces latency due to multiple sequential API calls, and exposes application logic.
+This is simple for a demo but is not scalable for large documents and introduces latency due to multiple sequential API calls.
 -   **No Vector Database**: To meet the spirit of the requirements within a client-side context, this project simulates semantic retrieval and reranking using Gemini.
 A production system would use a dedicated, persistent vector database (like Pinecone, Weaviate, etc.) for efficient, scalable retrieval.
 This would involve a one-time "embedding" cost during ingestion rather than a dynamic retrieval cost on every query.
 -   **No Persistence**: The uploaded document and conversation are lost on page refresh.
 There is no backend or database to store state.
--   **API Key Exposure (CRITICAL)**: As a purely client-side application, the Gemini API key is bundled with the JavaScript and is **exposed to the browser**.
-This is a significant security risk in a public application.
-The standard and required solution for this is to have a backend service that proxies requests to the AI provider, keeping the API key secure on the server.
+-   **API Key Handling**: This application runs entirely in the browser.
+To handle the Gemini API key, it prompts the user to enter their key, which is then stored in the browser's `sessionStorage`.
+This means the key is only available for the duration of the browser tab session and is not hardcoded in the source code.
+While this is safer than exposing a hardcoded key, a production-grade application should always proxy API calls through a secure backend server to completely protect the API key.
 -   **Stateless QA**: The app does not maintain conversation history.
 Each query is treated as a new, independent question.

 ### What I'd Do Next (Future Improvements)